ZillaKong/BlueCollar/README.md

 BlueCollar is a digital ecosystem designed to modernize the procurement of tools and materials for blue-collar workers in Ghana and West Africa.
 By connecting competent artisans (buyers) with verified suppliers, the platform eliminates supply chain inefficiencies and ensures access to genuine, high-quality equipment.

-Find on youtube how to use:
+More Info on YouTube: https://www.youtube.com/watch?v=0i6_5okV3YQ

 📖 About the Project